 As a pre-nursing student deeply fascinated with the human body and its innate capacity to heal and flourish through movement, Mallory encourages anatomical awareness in her creatively-sequenced, insightful classes.
 At the forefront of her teaching is the belief that the best teacher a yogi will ever have is the one alive and well inside of themselves, and her classes reflect this with lots of opportunity for students to move in a way that feels good to them.

-Isabella began practicing yoga when she was 14 years old as a hobby, but when she travelled to India for the first time at 18 years old, she immediately delved deeper into the practice and it became so much more than just a hobby.
+Isabella began practicing yoga when she was 14 years old as a hobby, but when she traveled to India for the first time at 18 years old, she immediately delved deeper into the practice and it became so much more than just a hobby.
 She then continued on to live in India for over one year and completed more than 1000 hours of training at multiple yoga schools.
 She has taught yoga in various places around the world ranging from the U.S. Virgin Islands to Amsterdam and more.
 She has now settled down in Bellingham to complete her B.S. in Biology in the hopes of one day pursuing scientific research on yoga and meditation.

 Her practice and teaching is inspired primarily by the traditional and philosophical aspects of yoga.
 In her asana classes she also incorporates pranayama (breathing practices), meditation, and philosophical aspects in order to provide a well-rounded experience.
 She believes that every student is unique, and although she will provide some alignment cues, each student should find comfort in their body and respect their personal limits.